david-kreindler/civicrm_attendance/README.md

 5. Configure basic settings:
    - Select which relationship types, contact subtypes and events to use
    - Configure display options (bulk operations, relationship info, search)
+6. Configure pagination settings (for large contact sets):
+   - Enable or disable pagination (enabled by default)
+   - Set the number of contacts to display per page (5-250, default is 25)
-6. Configure advanced relationship filtering (optional):
+7. Configure advanced relationship filtering (optional):
    - Require all relationship patterns to match
    - Match relationship roles
    - Include inactive relationships